rafaelgd303/AspNetCore.Docs/aspnetcore/security/blazor/content-security-policy.md

 * Place the directives in the `content` attribute value.
 Separate directives with a semicolon (`;`).
 * Always place the `meta` tag in the `<head>` content.

-To test a policy over a period of a few days or weeks without enforcing the policy directives, set `http-equiv` attribute (or header name) to `Content-Security-Policy-Report-Only`.
+To test a policy over a period of a few days or weeks without enforcing the policy directives, set the `http-equiv` attribute (or header name) to `Content-Security-Policy-Report-Only`.
 Failure reports are sent as JSON documents to a specified URL.
 Testing helps confirm that third-party scripts aren't inadvertently blocked when building an initial policy.
 For more information, see [MDN web docs: Content-Security-Policy-Report-Only](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only).

 For reporting on violations while a policy is active, see the following articles: